ZhitongGuo/photo2manhua/README.md

 Please follow the instruction in the Colab notebooks (the order of the notebooks does not matter).

 ## Results and Observations
+* CycleGAN has pretty robust performance in terms of different facial features: eg. big and small eyes, glasses.
+* U-GAT-IT is slow to train, performs slightly worse than CycleGAN, yet it maintains the spatial structure of the original picture
+* photo2cartoon is the original model, performs very well.
+However, when trying to transfer the result into another domain, namely disney, it doesn't give any useful results
+* StyleGAN2 is very good at generating manhua photos, it is useful for data augmentation.

 ## References